Precision tests of bulk entanglement: $AdS_3$ vectors: Corrections to minimal area

 This results in

 Note that it is only the mass term that contributes to the stress tensor since the Chern-Simons term is topological.
-We have also normal ordered the stress tensor to ensure that its expectation value on the vacuum state vanishes.
-This implies that we have ignored the UV effects which are state independent, these state independent contributions cancel which we consider the difference between the entanglement entropy of the excited state and that of vacuum.
+We have also normal-ordered the stress tensor to ensure that its expectation value on the vacuum state vanishes.
+This implies that we have ignored the UV effects, which are state-independent; these state-independent contributions cancel, which we consider the difference between the entanglement entropy of the excited state and that of the vacuum.

 We evaluate the expectation value $\langle \psi_{m, 0 }| T_{\mu\nu} |\psi_{m, 0 } \rangle$ by substituting the mode expansion of the vector fields in (\ref{aminusr}), (\ref{aplusr}) and using the oscillator algebra (\ref{oscalgeb}).
-Once the expectation value of the stress tensor is obtained, we solve the Einstein equations perturbatively to obtain the leading order corrections to the geometry.
+Once the expectation value of the stress tensor is obtained, we solve the Einstein equations perturbatively to obtain the leading-order corrections to the geometry.

-We first carry out the analysis for the state $ |\psi_{1, 0} \rangle$ to demonstrate the details and then present the results for the tower of states $ |\psi_{m, 0} \rangle, m >1$ .
+We first carry out the analysis for the state $ |\psi_{1, 0} \rangle$ to demonstrate the details and then present the results for the tower of states $ |\psi_{m, 0} \rangle, m >1$.